Non-stop flights to Oslo (OSL)

 From Lisbon, you can fly non-stop with Norwegian or TAP Portugal (Star Alliance).

 From Porto, the only airline with direct flights is Norwegian.
-This is a seasonal route that started in April and ends in October.
+This is a seasonal route that starts in April and ends in October.

 Flights from Qatar to Oslo